ColdMacaroni/onslowcollege.github.io/12dtc/index.md

     - using information appropriately from trialling and testing to improve the functionality of the digital technologies outcome
 - explaining and addressing relevant implications

+## Use advanced techniques to develop a database

+- designing, organising, and querying the data logically
+- using appropriate tools and [advanced techniques](#database-techniques) to organise, query, and present data for a purpose and end users
+- trialling, testing, and improving
+  - applying appropriate data integrity and testing procedures
+  - using information from testing procedures to improve the quality of the database
+- explaining and addressing relevant implications
+- iterative improvement throughout the design, development, and testing process
+- presenting the data effectively for the purpose and end users

 # Advanced tools and techniques

 ## Programming techniques